RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-PROJECTS.md

 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0
 ```

 Then install the [VCXSRV](https://sourceforge.net/projects/vcxsrv/files/vcxsrv/) X-server.
 Run xLaunch and "Disable access control".
 And add a new inbound rule in Windows Firewall for TCP Port 6000.
 Use the ssh command as above.

-As you can see, all this can be too complicated for no benefit.
+As you can see, all these can be too complicated for no benefit.
 For development, **we strongly suggest** to clone your repo locally on your machine and work there (e.g., using PyCharm, Visual Code Studio).

 ## Cannot run Pacman due to problems with Tkinter: "`ImportError: No module named Tkinter`"